michael-camilleri/IMADGE/README.md

 -------------

 ## References
- If you find this data useful, please consider citing our work.
+ If you make use of this data, please cite our work, as below:

  For the general dataset:
- > [1] M. P. J. Camilleri, “Automated Identification and Behaviour Classification for Modelling Social Dynamics in Group-Housed Mice,” University of Edinburgh, 2023.
+ > [1] M. P. J. Camilleri, “Automated Identification and Behaviour Classification for Modelling Social Dynamics in Group-Housed Mice,” PhD Thesis, University of Edinburgh, 2023.

  For the Tracking and Identification Module:
  > [2] M. P. J. Camilleri, L. Zhang, R. S. Bains, A. Zisserman, and C. K. I. Williams, “Persistent Object Identification Leveraging Non-Visual Markers,” CoRR (arXiv), cs.CV (2112.06809), Dec.
 2021.

+ The raw data is courtesy of the Mary Lyon Centre at MRC Harwell, as described in:
+ > [3] R. S. Bains, H. L. Cater, R. R. Sillito, A. Chartsias, D. Sneddon, D. Concas, P. Keskivali-Bond, T. C. Lukins, S. Wells, A. Acevedo Arozena, P. M. Nolan, and J. D. Armstrong.
+“Analysis of Individual Mouse Activity in Group Housed Animals of Different Inbred Strains using a Novel Automated Home Cage Analysis System”.
+In: Frontiers in Behavioral Neuroscience 10 (106) (June 2016).
+[Available online](https://core.ac.uk/reader/82834260)